ConnectEverything/ngs-cli/release_notes/migrating_to_0.20.md

 If you see an error like `Error: error reading root: unexpected "ed25519-nkey" algorithm` coming from `nsc` or `ngs` cli, you have a mismatch.
 The JWTs you are trying to read are version 2.

-# Upgrading Your Store to use V2 and nsc 2.x
+# Upgrading your project to use v2 and nsc 2.x

 First back up your store and keys, run `nsc env` and note where the `Stores Dir` and `$NKEYS_PATH` are looking for data.